ldunham1/abstract_factories/README.md

 # Abstract Factories
-Clean classes to support [Abstract Factory design pattern](https://refactoring.guru/design-patterns/abstract-factory/python/example#example-0) with some additional convenience.
-The primary use case is to provide a clear layer of abstraction for scalable data in a dynamic environment.
+A collection of classes to support the Abstract Factory design pattern, providing a clear abstraction layer for scalable data in dynamic environments.

 - Tested on Python 3.8 - 3.12
 - Functional on Python 2.7